c565659/MANUAL_AI_SYSTEM/DATABASE/14_Template_140x210.md

 - Tracking follows the Typography database.
 - Page numbers use the EN xx format.
 - No body content enters the page-number safe area.
+- H3 and Body are 10 pt / 15 pt.
+- Page Number is 9 pt / 9 pt.
+- H1, H2 and H3 to a directly following image use exactly 6 mm visible-content distance.
+- Heading-to-image spacing is measured from visible text to visible image content, not from text-frame or image-frame boundaries.